justcoded/coding-standards/docs/frontend/html-coding-style.md

 <table class= bordered>
 ```

-Use double quotes for HTML, not single quotes, like so:
+You SHOULD use double quotes for HTML, not single quotes, like so:

 ✅ ***Good***